-Component II: Germplasm: Molecular Biologist Southwest - Lubbock, TX

-\$450,000

-Position 2.

-Component I: Water: Agricultural Engineer - Irrigation

-Transition Zone - Florence, SC \$450,000

-Position 3.

-Component IV: Environment: Agricultural Engineer - Fate & Transport

-Northeast - University Park, PA \$450,000

-Position 4.

-Component III: Pest Management: Weed Scientist

-Northeast - University Park, PA \$450,000

-Position 5.

-Component II: Germplasm: Geneticist - Biodiversity Upper West - Logan, UT \$450,000 TOTAL \$2,250,000 For this research we propose an ARS-University partnership, with funding allocated to ARS for in-house research as well as in cooperation with university partners.
+For this research we propose an ARS-University partnership, with funding allocated to ARS for in-house research as well as in cooperation with university partners.
 For each of the individual scientist positions, we are requesting \$300,000 for each ARS scientist position with an additional \$150,000 attached to each position to be distributed to university partners, for a total of \$450,000 per position.
 We are also asking that the funding be directed to ARS and then distributed by ARS to those university partners selected by ARS and industry representatives.

-4) Request restoration of funding for the ARS lab in Beaver, WV that was appropriated in FY06 (\$330,000) In the last two fiscal years, the Subcommittee has generously provided funding for turfgrass research at the Appalachian Farming Systems Research Center in Beaver, WV.
-The Subcommittee allocated \$150,000 in FY05 and an additional \$180,000 in FY06, bringing the total to \$330,000.
-As the Beaver lab has expertise in soils research, the turf industry has embraced this funding and the research possibilities.
-The turf industry is now working with the lab to construct a research program on soil issues that affect turfgrass production.
-This research fits very nicely within the framework of the National Turfgrass Research Initiative.
-Therefore, we appreciate the support of the Subcommittee for this new funding in the last two fiscal years and ask for your continued support of that funding in FY07.
-In addition, the Committee should be receiving Member requests for funding of each of the five positions described above.
+In addition, the Committee should be receiving the Members' requests for funding of each of the positions described above.
 We appreciate your strong consideration of each individual member request for the turfgrass research position in his or her respective state.

-In conclusion, on behalf of the National Turfgrass Evaluation Program and the turfgrass industry across America, I respectfully request that the Subcommittee continue the funding appropriated in fiscal year 2006 for Beltsville, MD, (\$490,000) and Beaver, WV (\$330,000) within the Agricultural Research Service.
-I also request that the committee support the President's budget request of \$1,880,000 for Drought Mitigation.
-Finally, I request that the Subcommittee appropriate an additional \$2,250,000 for five new turfgrass scientist positions around the country, with \$450,000 provided for each location.
-Thank you very much for your assistance and support.
+In conclusion, on behalf of the National Turfgrass Federation and the turfgrass industry across America, I respectfully request that the Subcommittee continue in fiscal year 2008 the funding appropriated in fiscal year 2007 for Beltsville, MD, (\$490,000) within the Agricultural Research Service.
+I also request that the committee support the President's budget request (or new funding) of \$1,880,000 for Drought Mitigation.
+Third, I request the Subcommittee's support of ongoing research programs at Beaver, WV and Logan, UT @ \$450,000 each.
+Finally, I request that the Subcommittee appropriate an additional \$900,000 for two new water quality research positions, at University Park, PA and Madison, WI, with \$450,000 provided for each location.

+Thank you very much for your consideration and support.

+PARTNERING ORGANIZATIONS

+Golf Course Superintendents Assoc. of America Irrigation Association National Turfgrass Evaluation Program Professional Landcare Network Turfgrass Producers International United States Golf Association Various State Land Grant Universities